ApoorvaGOR/change-point-detection-case-data/Stock Data/README.md

 > **When Linear Regression Isn't Enough: Building Optimization Models for Change-Point Detection and Trend Analysis**

 The datasets illustrate different variants of piecewise-linear (PWL) fitting on historical stock-price data, including both continuous and discontinuous models, as well as multidimensional fitting with shared change-points.
 These examples are discussed in Section 3.2 of the accompanying teaching case.
+This dataset was obtained using the Yahoo Finance Python API (yfinance) and consists of historical daily closing prices beginning on January 1, 2015.

 ## Files